 Dossier assessments are conducted within the framework of the early benefit assessment of drugs (according to AMNOG).
 The law stipulates that new drugs must be tested at market entry as to whether they provide an added benefit versus the current standard therapy.
 The manufacturer must submit a dossier in order to prove this.
-The then commissions IQWiG, which uses the dossier to assess whether such an added benefit exists.
+The G-BA then commissions IQWiG, which uses the dossier to assess whether such an added benefit exists.

 In contrast to other work results, the time period to conduct the assessment is stipulated by law: the dossier assessment must be completed within three months after receipt of the manufacturer's dossier.